artefactual/atom-docs/user-manual/administer/settings.rst

 -----------------------

-The SWORD deposit directory is currently being used to support packages deposited by Archivematica into AtoM.
+The SWORD deposit directory is currently being used to support packages deposited by `Archivematica <https://www.archivematica.org/>`__ into AtoM.
 If you do not know the name of your deposit directory, consult with your systems administrator.
-The default is /tmp.
+The default is ``/tmp``.

 :ref:`Back to top <settings>`